1. Home

 • If you bought the solar system using an unsecured loan, the solar loan is not tied to your property, so you can sell your property before clearing the loan.

-Selling Your Home with a Solar PPA
+Selling your home with a solar lease or PPA

 If you're thinking about selling your home with Palmetto solar panels, you should learn about your options for transferring the warranty and Palmetto Protect service plan to the new owner.
 You can also contact our service department to schedule an inspection of your solar panel system to verify that everything is up-to-date before you sell your home.
+If you’re just starting out on potentially going solar, you can go to our solar savings calculator.

 See what solar can do for you: